patrickfrey/mewa/doc/wishlist_llvmir.md

 # Wishlist to LLVM IR

-1. Capability to use named labels for attribute lists instead of cardinals Instead of
+1. Capability to use named labels for attribute lists instead of integers Instead of
 	```LLVM
 	attributes #0 = {